 The war ended and news of the ratification of the Treaty of Paris between the United States and Great Britain reached Virginia on February 3, 1784.
-Prince William County soldiers from the Virginia regiments returned home to their families.
+PWC soldiers from the Virginia regiments returned home to their families.
 Although there was heavy troop movement through the County from all sides, it escaped the massive destruction leveled against Richmond.
-The County wasn't as fortunate, however, during the Civil War.

-Before the War Between the States, the population of Prince William County reached 11,000 and the African American population was 43.4 percent.
+Before the War Between the States, the population of PWC reached 11,000 and the African American population was 43.4 percent.
 Many African Americans in Virginia at this time were free from slavery and indentured servitude.
 Virginia legislators passed a law in 1782 permitting the freeing of slaves; however, colonies further south did not participate in similar legislation.
-Haymarket emerged as a large population center in 1799, with

-Occoquan following in 1804 and Brentsville in 1822.
-The County thrived through the early and mid-1800's.
+Haymarket emerged as a large population center in 1799, with Occoquan following in 1804, and Brentsville in 1822.
+The County thrived through the early and mid-1800s.
 The railroad era began in Virginia around 1811 and in 1851 the railroad reached Manassas.
 Manassas Junction brought a new form of shipping and travel to the area.
-It also became a crucial stratagem for cutting off supplies to either side throughout the War.
+It also became a crucial stratagem for cutting off supplies to either side throughout the War Between the States.
 The first threat to the railroad junction was the Battle at Blackburn's Ford after Virginia seceded from the Union in 1861.
 Although the Battle at Blackburn's Ford was short-lived, it was a prelude to the First Manassas battle three days later in July 1861.
-First Manassas was the first major land battle of Union and Confederate armies in Virginia after the Confederate takeover of Fort Sumter in South Carolina.
+First Manassas was the first major land battle of the Union and Confederate armies in Virginia after the Confederate takeover of Fort Sumter in South Carolina.
 The Union objective was to seize the Manassas Junction Railroad.
-Late in the battle while attempting to rally his men, Confederate General Bee used General Thomas J. (Stonewall) Jackson's newly arrived brigade as an anchor in the Confederate line.
+Late in the battle while attempting to rally his men,